 Which measures should we use?

-The sensible approach seems to be to use happiness data where it’s available, but LS data where it isn’t and, when using LS data to determine cost-effectiveness, to keep in mind how the two might differ.
+The sensible approach seems to be to use happiness data where it’s available, but life satisfaction data where it isn’t and, when using LS data to determine cost-effectiveness, to keep in mind how the two might differ.
 Further work to investigate if, and when, using one measure over another would generate different priorities is urgent and valuable.

 While eudaimonia measures are regarded as a component of SWB, we will not refer to them again.
 Not only are they not the most relevant component, little data has been collected on them and it’s not conceptually clear what they capture.